Kobster2434/Snake_GA/README.md

 Next steps:
 1: Reinforcement learning

 2: Try a more complex genetic algorithm (NEAT?)

 3: Keep current GA system but change how things are chosen (via crossover/mutation).
-Something such as Tournament rank selection may be sufficient.
+Methods to counteract overcrowding.

 4: ...

 I got the snake game from the link below and modified the code appropraitely to fit my purpose.